 The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine cold, the level of the coolant in the coolant recovery bottle should be between the ranges indicated on the bottle.
+With the engine cold, the level of the engine coolant (antifreeze) in the coolant recovery bottle should be between the ranges indicated on the bottle.

-The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for coolant freeze point or replacing coolant.
+The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for engine coolant (antifreeze) freeze point or replacing the engine coolant (antifreeze).
 Advise your service attendant of this.
-As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.
+As long as the engine operating temperature is satisfactory, the coolant bottle only needs to be checked once a month.

-When additional coolant is needed to maintain the proper level, it should be added to the coolant bottle.
+When additional engine coolant (antifreeze) is needed to maintain the proper level, it should be added to the coolant bottle.
 Do not overfill.

-Points To Remember
+Points to Remember

 NOTE: When the vehicle is stopped after a few miles (a few kilometers) of operation, you may observe vapor coming from the front of the engine compartment.
-This is normally a result of moisture from rain, snow, or high humidity accumulating on the radiator and being vaporized when the thermostat opens, allowing hot coolant to enter the radiator.
+This is normally a result of moisture from rain, snow, or high 7 humidity accumulating on the radiator and being vaporized when the thermostat opens, allowing hot engine coolant (antifreeze) to enter the radiator.